jkerai1/ImpTemplate/README.md

 Features:

--clean up shorthand \n
+-clean up shorthand

--autocapitialization \n
+-autocapitialization

--Regex to validate IP address \n
+-Regex to validate IP address

 One version is just for the online editor i.e. no file output